jpoletti/ac-updater/README.md

 # AC Updater
-A few small python scripts that update and upload data to Alphacast
+A few small python scripts that update and upload data to Alphacast automatically using Github actions.